-Still another option are the CEILING and FLOOR functions.
+Options are the CEILING and FLOOR functions.
 As you can guess from the names, CEILING rounds up and FLOOR rounds down.
 For both functions, the number that they round to is determined by the closest multiple of the number that you enter as the significance argument.
 For instance, if your business insurance is billed by the work week, the fact that you were only open three days one week would be irrelevant to your costs; you would still be charged for an entire week, and therefore might want to use CEILING in your monthly expenses.
 Conversely, if you are building customized computers and completed 4.5 in a day, your client would only be interested in the number ready to ship, so you might use FLOOR in a report of your progress.
+If cell E1 contains the value 46.7, =CEILING(E1;7) will return the value 49.